Why I Chose to Study and Work in Japan as a Mechanical Engineer from Pakistan

 Initially, I tended to respond to interview questions with lengthy sentences, but my mentor advised me to keep my answers more concise and tailored to Japanese companies.
 This guidance proved to be extremely helpful.

-Face-to-face Interviews Experience in Japan
+Face-to-face Interview Experience in Japan

 In March 2023, I had the opportunity to attend face-to-face interviews in Japan.
 Despite feeling nervous before and during the interviews, I found the experience to be enjoyable overall.
 I had to prepare for four different companies, each with their unique strengths and characteristics.
 To prepare, I researched each company thoroughly and memorized answers to anticipated questions.
 Fortunately, I successfully cleared the initial interviews for all four companies, which meant I would proceed to the final interviews with each of them.
 At the time, I had mixed feelings, wondering whether to be happy or nervous.
 However, I had the final interview for my first preference company first and passed it, so I didn’t have to take the other final interviews later in the day.